 - 91. Inspection activity, including observations, should continue throughout the inspection.
 Inspectors should avoid giving any impression that they have reached final judgements before the inspection has finished. - 92.
 The inspector must set aside sufficient time towards the end of the inspection to consider the evidence and make the final judgements.
 Final judgement grades should be recorded and the main points for feedback should be identified.
 The inspector should also ensure that time is set aside for the final feedback meeting. - 93.
 Part 2 of this handbook sets out the judgements that the inspector must make and the aspects they should consider when doing so.
 The inspector must use professional judgement to weigh up the evidence gathered for each key judgement.
 It should be considered against the descriptors to reach fair and reliable judgements that reflect the quality of the provision. - 94.
 Actions and recommendations for improvement should make clear what the provider needs to do to improve.
 Actions must refer to the requirements in the EYFS but should not simply repeat its wording.
-Recommendations must focus on areas that are preventing the setting from being judged as good.
+Recommendations for settings judged good or requiring improvement must focus on what the setting needs to do better.
 The inspector is not expected to check that each of the statutory requirements set out in the EYFS are met.
 However, if, in the course of collecting evidence, the inspector finds that a particular requirement is not met, they should take this into account when reaching judgements.